prometheusresearch/htsql/doc/admin/deploy.rst

 .. highlight:: console

-The following instructions assume you've installed HTSQL and wish to deploy it to an existing webserver.
+The following instructions assume you've installed HTSQL and wish to deploy it to an existing web server.

 Deployment
 ==========